Welcome to our home!

 We’ve only just arrived and as well as exploring the city we’ve already been busy house hunting for our next project!

-Even if the apartment is shiny and new and doesn’t need any work doing to it and although we’re not planning on staying here for a long period of time we still want to make it feel like home.
+Even if the apartment is shiny and new and doesn’t need any work done to it and although we’re not planning on staying here for a long period we still want to make it feel like home.

 The hallway is a very generous size with all rooms (except the kitchen) leading off it.